 At the end of any semester in which the student is not in good academic standing as set out under the subsection on Academic Standing, the student will be placed on academic probation.
-(This does not apply to students who are academically dismissed under the provision for Academic Dismissal After First Semester.)
-Any student who is on academic probation will meet with the Assistant Dean of Student Affairs or his or her designee.
-(Another member or members of the faculty, administration, or staff might also attend the meeting as appropriate.)
-The purpose of the meeting will be to develop an academic success plan to maximize the student's chances of avoiding academic dismissal and improving academic success beyond that level.
+(This does not apply to students who are academically dismissed under the provision for Academic Dismissal After First Year.)
+Once notified of Probation status by the Associate Dean for Academic Affairs, a student on Probation must meet as soon thereafter as possible with the Associate Dean of Academic Affairs.
+In addition, the student must meet as soon as practicable with the Director of Academic Success and Bar Readiness to develop an Academic Success Plan for moving forward with their studies.
+Lastly, a student on academic probation must have their course schedule approved by the Associate Dean of Academic Affairs.